-Using the Alexa Guard feature, you can connect your Amazon Echo device to your Ring Alarm and detect the sounds of a smoke alarm, CO alarm, or glass breaking.
+Using the Alexa Guard feature, you can connect your Amazon Echo device to your Ring Alarm and detect the sounds of a smoke alarm, carbon monoxide alarm, or glass breaking.
 Alexa will then notify you about the event.
 The following instructions will detail how to use Alexa Guard and answer common questions about the system.

 What is Alexa Guard? (available in the US)

 With Guard, Alexa can help you keep your home safe.
-When you set Guard to Away mode, Alexa can send you Smart Alerts via notifications to your phone if an Echo device detects the sound of smoke alarms, carbon monoxide alarms, or glass breaking.
-Guard also works with Ring Alarm.
+When you set Guard to Away mode, Alexa can send you Smart Alerts via notifications to your phone if a compatible Echo device detects the sound of smoke alarms,* carbon monoxide alarms,* or glass breaking.
 To learn more about Guard, open the Alexa app, go to Settings, and tap Guard.